br-automation-com/mappView-User/README.md

 Recommended task class is #8 with a 10ms cycle time.

+<a name="Description"></a>
 ## Description
 The sample consists of two main components.
-The sample page to manage all important settings for users and the task that drives the ArUser library.
+The sample page is used to display all important settings for users and roles.
+The task UserManagement drives the user managamnet and uses the ArUser library in the backgrounbd.
 The following functions are currently supported.

 * Create, rename and delete user
 * Assign and remove roles from users